• Updated on Dec 2, 2025

 Best Part of Manaslu and Annapurna Circuit Trek

 Manaslu and Annapurna are the two most unique blends of trekking trails in Nepal.
-However, the former requires special permits to enter, but both the trails are majestic with unbelievable views.
+However, the former requires special permits to enter, but both trails are majestic with unbelievable views.
 Diverse in every aspect, the Manaslu region is mainly inhabited by people of Tibetan origin, whereas Annapurna is mixed with different ethnic communities.

 Manaslu Region is a restricted and highly conserved area.
 Finding any means of transportation is impossible throughout, and hence, the trail remains a paradise with homestay accommodation.